STUD: A one-horse show that bites into masculinity, Freud and DIY.

 Tell, me about it, Stud.
 Well, Dr Freud tells me I’m missing something and I think he’s right.
 He tells me that until I get over it and turn my desire for that missing thing into a desire for a baby I’m gonna be in deep shit.
 He also tells me he doesn’t really get chicks…

-In STUD, Eilidh MacAskill dons her chaps and asks if size really does matter.
-As she explores her own female masculinity with some help from Dr. Freud himself alongside a patriarchal DIY expert, a macho cowboy and the famous talking horse Mister Ed, Eilidh ponders if she has Penis Envy or of it’s all a load of bollocks.
+In STUD, Ivor MacAskill donned his chaps to ask if size really does matter.
+Created before Ivor’s gender transition, STUD explored female masculinity and sexuality with some help from Dr. Freud himself alongside a patriarchal DIY expert, a macho cowboy and the famous talking horse Mister Ed.

 A stripped back show for anyone who likes their psychoanalysis heteronormative and their cowboys in the buff.